 Award pay rates update

-In June 2020, the Fair Work Commission announced a 1.75% increase to the minimum wage.
-The new Fast Food Award minimum wage started from the full-pay period starting on or after the 1st February 2021.
+The 0.5% increase in the Fast Food Award rates started from the full-pay period starting on or after 01 July 2021.

 This increase doesn’t affect employees who already get paid more than their new minimum wage.

 - The quickest way to get the new rates is through its Pay and Conditions Tool (PACT).

 - You can also get the new award rates from its downloadable pay guides .
 Here is the Fast Food Industry Award Pay Guide.